Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Formalism

 where we have defined

-As expected, in the PW limit, $\Delta_{ji} = \sin^2(L\Delta m_{ji}^2/4E)$.
-This is the same result in Ref.~\cite{DayaBay:2016qvc} in the full WP formalism, taking into account decoherence effects.
-The difference between both results with and without decoherence effect are shown in~\cref{fig:probability} for parameters motivated by the LSND observation and wave package at the current constraints~\cite{deGouvea:2021uvg}.
-For illustration purposes, we show with a vertical line the energy $E_{\text{coh}}$ for which the exponential argument of the coherence suppression term is equal to one.
+While in the PW limit, $\Delta_{ji} = \sin^2(L\Delta m_{ji}^2/4E)$.
+Then, this is the analogous result to Ref.~\cite{DayaBay:2016qvc}, but taking into account decoherence effects.
+The difference between both results with and without decoherence effects are shown in~\cref{fig:probability} for parameters motivated by the LSND observation and wave packet at the current constraints.

+For illustration purposes, we show with a vertical line the energy $E_{\text{coh}} = \sqrt{L\Delta m_{ji}^2/(4\sqrt{2}\sigma_x)}$ for which the exponential argument of the coherence suppression term is equal to 1.
 Three different regimes can be clearly distinguished.
 At low energies, oscillations are very fast and cannot be resolved given the experimental energy resolution, resulting in averaging of the oscillations that cannot be distinguished from the decoherence effect.
-At energies close to $E^{\text{coh}}$, decoherence can produce an observable effect that can be in principle measured and distinguished from other oscillation features.
+At energies close to $E^{\text{coh}}$, decoherence can produce an observable effect that in principle can be measured and distinguished from other oscillation features.
 Finally, at high energies, the decoherence effect becomes less important and eventually is a small correction to the oscillation amplitude.